obonaventure/cnp3/book/network/exercises/ex-network.rst

 12. Consider that stub shown in the figure below decides to advertise two `/24` prefixes instead of its allocated `/23` prefix.

   #.
 Via which provider does `AS4567` receive the packets destined to `194.100.11.99` and `194.100.10.1` ?
   #.
-How is the reachabilty of these addresses affected when link `R1-R3` fails ?
+How is the reachability of these addresses affected when link `R1-R3` fails ?
   #.
 Propose a configuration on `R1` that achieves the same objective as the one shown in the figure but also preserves the reachability of all IP addresses inside `AS4567` if one of `AS4567`'s interdomain links fails ?

   .. figure:: svg/ex-bgp-stub-two-providers-specific.png